freethebaerchen/ansible-tor-webtunnel/readme.md

 2. Create a HCloud project
 3. Create a [API-Token](https://docs.hetzner.cloud/#getting-started) with read/write privileges
 4. Save the API-Token in a secure place, e.g. BitWarden

+## Non-Hetzner servers
+1. Forget the (Hetzner) steps before this one.
+2. Copy the [example inventory.ini](inventory.ini.example) to inventory.ini
+3. Modify the entry to your fit
+4.

 ### Other
 1. A (sub)domain per server